Application Process For New Attorneys

 A6.
 Meet the dress code requirements for entrance into each prison during every visit;

 A8.
-Open and maintain an account with the Board’s Disability & Effective Communication System (DECS) (DECS is a comprehensive repository of information related to each inmate’s disabilities);
+Open and maintain an account with the Board’s Disability & Effective Communication System (DECS) (DECS is a comprehensive repository of information related to each inmate’s disabilities and effective communication needs);

 A9.
 Acquire and maintain (at the attorney’s expense) all hardware/software necessary to access DECS;

 A10.
 Open and maintain a Blackberry Workspaces (previously known as “WatchDox”) account (or equivalent secure, file-sharing software used by the Board) by registering an email address for access to electronic hearing files; panel attorneys are to provide at their own expense all hardware/software necessary to maintain access to the secure, file-sharing software used by the Board, and

 A11.
 Have recent experience representing inmates in the parole suitability hearing process or have observed at least three parole hearings before accepting an assignment to represent clients as an active panel attorney.

 |Standby attorneys must meet the following minimum qualifications at all times:|

 B1.
 Maintain a current and active license to practice law in California; and

 B2.
 Be in good standing with the California State Bar, including compliance with Rule 9.9.5 of the California Rules of Court.

 Standby attorneys who are approved to move to an active panel attorney list will have one month to demonstrate compliance with the active panel attorney minimum qualifications listed above and complete required on-line training.